Cognac: Aging

 Once distillation is complete, it must be aged in Limousin oak casks for at least two years before it can be sold to the public.
 It is typically put into casks at an alcohol by volume strength around 70%.
 As the cognac interacts with the oak barrel and the air, it evaporates at the rate of about 3% each year, slowly losing both alcohol and water (the former more rapidly, as it is more volatile).
 This phenomenon is called locally la part des anges, or "the angels' share".
-When more than ten years pass in the oak barrel, the cognac's alcohol content decreases to 40% in volume.
+When more than fifty years pass in the oak barrel, the cognac's alcohol content decreases to 40% in volume.
 The cognac is then transferred to "large glass bottles called bonbonnes", then stored for future "blending."
 Since oak barrels stop contributing to flavor after four or five decades, longer aging periods may not be beneficial.

 Blending

 The age of the cognac is calculated as that of the youngest component used in the blend.
 The blend is usually of different ages and (in the case of the larger and more commercial producers) from different local areas.
 This blending, or marriage, of different eaux de vie is important to obtain a complexity of flavours absent from an eau de vie from a single distillery or vineyard.
 Each cognac house has a master taster (maître de chai), who is responsible for blending the spirits, so that cognac produced by a company will have a consistent house style and quality.
 In this respect, it is similar to the process of blending whisky or non-vintage Champagne to achieve a consistent brand flavor.
 A very small number of producers, such as Guillon Painturaud and Moyet, do not blend their final product from different ages of eaux de vie, so produce a "purer" flavour.

 Hundreds of vineyards in the Cognac AOC region sell their own cognac.
 These are likewise blended from the eaux de vie of different years, but they are single-vineyard cognacs, varying slightly from year to year and according to the taste of the producer, hence lacking some of the predictability of the better-known commercial products.
 Depending on their success in marketing, small producers may sell a larger or smaller proportion of their product to individual buyers, wine dealers, bars and restaurants, the remainder being acquired by larger cognac houses for blending.